Shreyas191/Shreyas191/README.md

 ## 👨‍💻 About Me

-🎓 Incoming MS in Computer Science at NYU(Fall 2025).
+🎓 MS in Computer Science at NYU(Fall 2025).
 💼 1.5 years experience as Software Engineer at Jio Platforms.
 💡 Passionate about building secure, scalable backend systems.
 🧠 On a journey to craft intelligent, scalable backend systems powered by data, AI, and distributed design.